top of page

 Month at a Glance

-Welcome to our Thanksgiving-themed unit!
-Over the next month, we will be reading Turkey Trouble by Wendi Silvano.
-This silly, repetitive story is perfect for exploring vocabulary and practicing our language skills.
+Welcome to our holiday-themed unit!
+Over the next month, we will be reading The Holiday Cookie Sprinkle Snitcher by Robert Kraus.
+This sweet story is perfect for exploring vocabulary and practicing our language skills.

-Each week, we will focus on one high-frequency core word (what, bad, eat, not) while also learning other words related to the story.
+Each week, we will focus on one-two high-frequency vocabulary words while also learning other words related to the story.
 The activities are designed to be fun and engaging, providing many opportunities for learners to hear, see, and use these new words.
 Remember to model language on the learner's AAC system without expectation.
 Let's have fun!

 Week